-Now you swap both of blocks $L_i$ and $R_i$ .
-This is done (fig. 3.35) by placing the identifiers of the values of the left side in the corresponding places on the right side, although according to the rule L=left and R=right, all identifiers on the right side L and R should have been swapped.
+Now you swap both of blocks L_i and R_i .
+This is done (fig. 3.35) by placing the identifiers of the values of the left side in the corresponding places on the right side, although according to the rule L=left and R=right, all identifiers on the right side L and R 3.7 DES: The most known system for symmetric concealation and authentication should have been swapped.
 Besides, the index on the right side is counted backwards instead of forward.
 If you perform the same operation again: